Azure/azure-sdk/_posts/2020-03-31-aspnet-core-integration.md

 ### Configure a new retry policy

 At some point, you will want to change the default settings for a service client.
-You may want a different retry policy, or to use a different service API version, for example.
-You can set the retry policy globally or on a per service basis.
+You may want different retry settings, or to use a different service API version, for example.
+You can set the retry settings globally or on a per service basis.
 Let's say you have added the following to your `appSettings.json` file:

 ```json
 {